BeataJohansson/splunk-tutorial/splunk-dashboard/step7.md

 " | stats count by status"

-For this visualization we want to choose "pie chart" and follow the steps (from step 6) for saving it to an existing dashboard.
+For this visualization we want to choose *pie chart* and follow the steps (from step 6) for saving it to an existing dashboard.